 "Well, you can keep it for now.
 A company's going to charge you a spine and a brain to fix it."

 "It has to be six or earlier."

-Wendy put each phone away in different pockets and continued home.
+Wendy put each phone away in different pockets and continued on home.

-While casually listening in on the G.E recruit's smartphone he hacked, Gill logged the faces that had come within the camera's sight.
+While listening in on the G.E recruit's smartphone he hacked, Gill logged the faces that came within the camera's sight.
 None of the photos or videos on the smartphone were of much help concerning the G.E, though Gill kept them in his database.

 Not getting any visual from the phone anymore and done with his other work, Gill headed to his apartment.
 He would wait for his AI programs to report more information before deciding what to do next.

 Listening in Gill heard a door open and close.
 Silent for a while then a lot of scuffling sounds and grunting the hacked smartphone disconnected from Gill's system.

 The next morning.
 Inside an old closed-down store, two young men, Lel and Erwin sat around poking at their smartphones.
 Lel's smartphone unfolded a few times to have a seventeen-inch screen as he used the base for game controls.